 “Which way do they stretch?
 Are they even going to stretch?
 I know I’m a size 11.”

-The pressure is on when you try on a new pair of shoes in the store and things can get even more confusing with boots, since you have you can’t test the toe box, you have to consider heel slip, and many guys are taught to ignore initial discomfort in case the shoes just need to be worn in.
+The pressure is on when you try on a new pair of shoes in the store and things can get even more confusing with boots: you have to consider heel slip, and many guys are taught to ignore initial discomfort in case the shoes just need to be worn in.

 The Health Consequences of the Wrong Boot Size